chainapsis/astro-canvas/README.md

 ### Paint the picture of how you want **your** Cosmos to looks like

-> So what if we could incentivize stake decentralization without changing the fundamentals of the blockchain cryptoeconomics, by using  **personal amusement**?
+> So what if we could incentivize stake decentralization without changing the fundamentals of the blockchain cryptoeconomics, by using  **personal entertainment**?

 Astrocanvas is a game and a radical social experimentation in stake decentralization.
 We use elements of entertainment, scarcity, competition, and economics to incentivize voting power distribution of a proof-of-stake blockchain.

 ![place-reddit](img/place-reddit.png)

-We were inspired by the 2017 Reddit april fools project 'Place'.
+We were inspired by the 2017 Reddit april fools project '/r/Place'.
 Where each account was allowed to change the color of one pixel on a 1000x1000 pixel canvas–**but only every 5 minutes**.
 In just 72 hours, over 1 million users participated.
 During that time, factions were formed, betrayals happened, virtual wars were fought, and ultimately a picture was drawn that represented the community of people that drew it.
 Place was an experimentation of digital scarcity, human psychology, and competition.

+In Astrocanvas, we take the experimentation to /r/place one step further and apply it to solving staking centralization of proof-of-stake blockchains.

-In Astrocanvas, delegators are given specific `colorToken` that represents the right to change one pixel in the canvas when they delegate their staking token to a Hub validator.
+Delegators are given specific `colorToken` that represents the right to change one pixel in the canvas when they delegate their staking token to a Hub validator.

 The catch? **Not all `colorToken` are the same.**

 Delegators can earn `colorToken` of a specific color (white, black, red, etc) depending on the voting power of the delegated validator.
 So for example, validator with *#1 to #10* rank in voting power gives delegators `colorTokenWhite` which only allows you to place a white pixel on the canvas.
 If you want to place a blue pixel, you need `colorTokenBlue` which you may only receive when you delegate to a validator with voting power ranging from *#80 to #90*.

 The idea here is as following:
 * People want to draw specific 'art' on the canvas, which would require a wide set of colors to do.
-Which will disincentivize staking to a high voting power validator in order to acquire other colors.
+Which will disincentivize staking to a high voting power validator in order to acquire a diver palette of colors.
 * The picture drawn on the canvas, and the dominance of a specific color will accurately reflect the community of delegators and the state of the hub.
 * Validators will incentivize drawing of specific images that are dominant in the color of their respective `colorToken` in order to bring in delegations.
 * Potentially many factions and sub-communities will form in order to own a piece of the digitally scarce, immutable, decentralized canvas.
+* Implement an stake decentralization approach that doesn't solely rely on economic value, but also subjective value such as entertainment and social groups.

 ### A few quirks and features

 * The `colorToken` is burnt when it's used to change the pixel on the Astrocanvas
+* Your `colorTokens` regenerate after 5 minutes
 * The amount of `colorToken`s you receive is relative to the amount you stake
-* You receive new `colorToken`s every `n` blocks
-* You can only use `colorToken`s every `n` blocks
-* More in progress...
+* While we initially intended for colors to be assigned to validator ranks, we've went with assigning colors to validators due to time constraints
+* The transaction itself contains the metadata of the (x,y) coordinates and the token being used to draw.
+(Check out the JSON of the Keplr transaction!) **Essentially, Astro Zone blockchain is a state of the canvas.
+Changing the pixels on the canvas requires a transactions which cause a state transitions of the Astro Zone/Canvas.**
+* We wanted to implement a `colorToken` marketplace by adding a DEX/Uniswap module that allows people to buy + sell `colorTokens` for additional economic incentives, but didn't have sufficient time to work on that.

 ### How we built it